 For full details of opening hours, locations and menus of our cafes, please click below.

-Our members make a positive contribution to society and they often wish to achieve this through employment but may lack the skills to do so.
 In our three strands of Work Skills, we support people to learn what is expected in a work environment as well as offering hands on work experience.
-This can then lead to opportunities in paid employment.

-In the arts and crafts work sessions, members make cards and gifts which they sell at local stalls and events, gaining further experience in handling money and getting the satisfaction of seeing items that they have made being sold.
+In the Arts and Crafts group, members make cards and gifts which they sell at local stalls and events, gaining further experience in handling money and getting the satisfaction of seeing items that they have made being sold.

-In our Community cafes, individuals gain valuable catering knowledge, both in the kitchen and front of house.
+In our two Community Cafes, individuals gain valuable catering knowledge, both in the kitchen and front of house.

 Courses & Day Activities

 SWALLOW offers a range of day activities to allow creativity and expression such as art and drama as well as teaching skills such as cookery and life skills.
-The sessions are member led, individuals are empowered to choose what they do, rather than following a set curriculum.
-We build confidence and feelings of worth.
+The sessions are member led and help people to build confidence and develop skills and fulfillment.